 Erika Zambello is a writer, birder, and photographer living and working along the Emerald Coast of Florida.
 She has a master’s degree in environmental management, where she specialized in ecosystem science and conservation.
 Her love of the outdoors was inspired by a childhood in Maine, where she returned for her National Geographic Young Explorer grant.
 In addition to Maine, she has lived in New York, France, Washington, DC, and North Carolina.
 Erika believes in the power of communicating conservation and exploration, which was the inspiration for One World, Two Feet.

-Emerald Coasting – Bird Banding on the Emerald Coast
+Emerald Coasting – Learning to Scuba Dive on the Emerald Coast